uvarc/rc-website/content/userinfo/faq/rivanna-faq.md

 6. Open a terminal window on the HPC system, and move to the location where your scripts are.
 We recommend using the web-based FastX application (see below).
 Once in a terminal window, type sbatch followed my the name of your Slurm script.

       [https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access](https://www.rc.virginia.edu/userinfo/hpc/login/#remote-desktop-access)

+## I am getting a Killed message trying to create a conda environment.

+You are likely getting this message because you are running out of memory during the creation of your conda environment.
+The login nodes have limited memory availability per user, which can commonly be the cause of this message.
+Instead, start an [interactive job](https://www.rc.virginia.edu/userinfo/hpc/slurm/#submitting-an-interactive-job) requesting additional memory.
+If you receive this error within an interactive job, request an increasing amount of memory until the error resolves.

 - - -

 # Job Management